-Disk usage and monitoring is is important aspect of Linux system administration.
-One of the most occurring problem is fulling disk space.
-Getting information about disk usage can became a nightmare if you do not know how to properly do it.
-How many free GB are there? or How many percentage of the disk is full?
+Disk usage and monitoring is important aspect of Linux system administration.
+One of the most occurring problems is fulling disk space.
+Getting information about disk usage can become a nightmare if you do not know how to properly do it.
+How many free GB are there? or How many percentages of the disk is full?

 Check with df Command

 To check disk space usage df command can be used. df command will give general information about disk usage.
 We will also provide the

 -h options in order to list partitions in a human-readable format.

 We will get the following information about the disk space and size.

 - `Size` is the complete size of the given partition or disk.

 - `Used` is the size which is already used or filled in a given disk or partition.

 - `Available` is the size which is spare in a given disk or partition.

 - `Use` is the percentage of the used part of the given disk or partition.